MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rds-to-wvd.md

 Once Contoso has imported the FSLogixMigration module, they run the following PowerShell cmdlets to migrate from UPDs to FSLogix.

 > [!IMPORTANT]
-> The PowerShell modules for Hyper-V, activedirectory, and pester are prerequisites to running the cmdlets to convert UPDs to FSLogix.
+> The PowerShell modules for Hyper-V, Active Directory, and Pester are prerequisites to running the cmdlets to convert UPDs to FSLogix.

 - UDP conversion